When Higher Resolution Reduces Precision: Quantum Limits of Off-Axis Interferometric Scattering Microscopy: Acknowledgments

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 758752) and the Swiss National Science Foundation (Grant PZ00P2\_216211).
 The authors acknowledge the financial support by the University of Graz.
-The authors declare no competing interests.
-Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request.